MCT-master/mct-master.github.io/_posts/2023-04-25-tryb-comparing-representations.md

 # Results

 ## Event based
 While it is super efficient at storing music data in a compact way, it generates very poor results, with little musical quality.
-One of the first thing you notice is that it every note has the same duration and with no silence between any notes.
+One of the first things you notice is that every note has the same duration and with no silence between any notes.
 It also sounds somewhat random, like a four year old playing the piano with one finger.
 It also often plays sharp-notes, although it is trained on music in C major.
 You can listen to an example here.
 Only one is needed, because there is little variation in what it generates.

 <figure style="float: none">
 	<audio controls>